 8. Speak With A Therapist

 Therapy can be useful in addressing depression and anxiety.
-It can also be used to deepen understanding of yourself and others and find ways to have more authentic relationships.
+It can also be used to deepen your understanding of yourself and others and find ways to have more authentic relationships.

 If you’re struggling to feel happy during your pregnancy speaking with a therapist can help you address that challenge.